brihadeesh/brihadeesh.github.io/content/about.md

 be the name of the place chosen by the people protesting the unjust implementation of the CAA and NRC in 2019.
 The word _peregrinator_ itself comes from Latin and is synonymous with [traveller or wanderer](https://www.merriam-webster.com/dictionary/peregrinator).
-The photo in the website logo is of a juvenile Shaheen, displaying most of the characteristic features mentioned before, with a Pond Heron kill.
+The photo in the favicon and the logo in the header is of a juvenile Shaheen, displaying most of the characteristic features mentioned before, with a Pond Heron kill.

-{{< figure src="/images/GK_shaheen.jpeg" alt="Shaheen Falcon with a Parakeet kill" caption="Shaheen Falcon with a Parakeet kill.
-Photo by Gnanaskandan Kesavabharathi.
-Jul 2016, Chennai outskirts." >}}
+{{< figure src="/images/GK_shaheen-2.jpg" alt="juvenile Shaheen Falcon with a Pond Heron kill" caption="Photo by Gnanaskandan Kesavabharathi.
+Aug 2020, Chennai outskirts." >}}

 {{< figure src="/images/about.jpg" alt="Author wearing a red t-shirt with their hair down" class="left" alt="a photo of me holding my cat Goose" >}}